juliasut/node-ice-and-fire/README.md

 - [ ] Fork and clone this repository
 - [ ] Install dependencies with `npm install`

-## Stretch Goals

-- [ ] Create a route for `/characters/:id/books` that returns a list of books for a single character
-- [ ] Create a route for `/characters/:id/houses` that returns a list of houses for a single character
-- [ ] Create a route for `/houses/:id/characters` that returns a list of characters for a single house
-- [ ] Create a route for `/houses/:id/books` that returns a list of books for a single house
-- [ ] Create a route for `/books/:id/characters` that returns a list of characters for a single book

 ## Part I

 ### Setup